P1etrodev/local-finances-api/README.md

 ## Deploy

-To host and deploy the API, run `python manage.py runserver`.
+To host and deploy the API, run `python manage.py runserver` or execute `server.exe` at the `/dist/server` folder.

 ## Endpoints